 If the label says ‘complete and balanced ‘, it has met AAFCD (Association of American Feed Control Officials) guidelines and contains all the nutrients in the correct amounts your dog needs.
 Always look for this label.
 If you see the complete and balanced label, it is a promise you can trust.

 Some foods are labelled ‘for small dogs’, or ‘for large dogs’.
-In this case, you should buy small dog food, as your cockapoo is small, and larger dogs will have different dietary requirements.
+In this case, you should buy small dog-specific food, as your cockapoo is small breed, and larger dogs have different dietary requirements.

 The guidelines are similar for wet food.
 Pay attention to the label, the ingredients, and whether it says ‘complete and balanced’ or not.
-Wet kibble has a better taste so even picky eaters are more likely to eat it.
-It contains fresher ingredients, which might be why wet kibble is a bit more expensive.
-Also, you will need to refrigerate your wet kibble, so it is more difficult to store.
+Wet food has a better taste so even picky eaters are more likely to eat it.
+It contains fresher ingredients, which might be why wet is a bit more expensive.
+Also, you will need to refrigerate this type of food, so it is more difficult to store.

 Best Food for Cockapoo by Age